haskellfoundation/haskellfoundation.github.io/CONTRIBUTING.md

 npm run watch     # same, then recompile on source/content changes
 ```

-If you do not want to install `npm` globally and have `nix` available, drop into the Nix development shell which provides `npm` and a basic Haskell toolchain.
+If you do not want to install `npm` globally and have `nix` available, `nix develop` drops you into a shell with `npm` and the Haskell toolchain, including every dependency of the site generator prebuilt — so `cabal build` compiles only `site.hs` instead of spending half an hour on Pandoc. `nix build` alone gives you the `site` executable without a shell.

 **Commit the regenerated `assets/css/tailwind.built.css` with your change.** CI reruns `npm run build` on every push and PR and fails if the committed copy has drifted, so a stale stylesheet cannot reach the live site.